2kunal6/airflow_tutorial/README.md

 ## Passing Admin Variables

-- The parameters mentioned above are passed to a DAG and only applicable to that particular dag, whereas Admin variables applies to all dags in an Airflow cluster.
-It can be useful parameters affecting all dags like the run environment (dev/uat/prod) for example.
+- The parameters mentioned above are passed to a DAG and only applicable to that particular dag but Admin variables applies to all dags in an Airflow cluster.
+We can use it to set parameters that affects all dags like the run environment (dev/uat/prod).
 - To set these Admin Variables we need to put the key-value pairs inside Admin -> Variables.
 The Admin menu is present in the main menu towards the top.
 - Sample code:
   - src/dags/admin_variables_dag.py
   - src/config/config.yaml -> to be copied to <airflow-installation-root-directory>/config
   - src/dags/util/load_config.py
-  - The dags and config folders can be directly copied to <airflow-installation-root-directory>.
+  - The dags and config folders can be directly copied to the local Airflow installation location mentioned above.
 Please note the folders which are in the system path.
 ```
 sudo rm -rf <airflow-installation-root-directory>/dags <airflow-installation-root-directory>/config
 cp -r airflow_tutorial/src/* <airflow-installation-root-directory>